bethbrains/bethbrains.github.io/_drafts/2016-04-15-eight-days-a-week.md

 Well, if you're me, you stew on the concept for a few days pondering how to attack it with code, and then you wake up like a shot at 6AM one morning with a really simple declarative solution.
 Huzzah!

 It all starts with a formula field.
 In this case, I'm just looking for a "M/T/W/Th/F/Sa/Su" style.
-So in a hidden formula field on the Session record called `Day_of_Week__c`, we'll figure out which day of the week it is.
+So in a hidden formula field on the Session record called `Day_of_Week__c`, we'll figure out which day of the week that Session is.

 	CASE(
 	MOD( Date__c - DATE( 1900, 1, 7 ), 7 ),